MicrosoftDocs/azure-management-docs/articles/azure-portal/capture-browser-trace.md

 If you're troubleshooting an issue with the Azure portal, and you need to contact Microsoft support, you may want to first capture some additional information.
 For example, it can be helpful to share a browser trace, a step recording, and console output.
 This information can provide important details about what exactly is happening in the portal when your issue occurs.

 > [!WARNING]
 > Browser traces often contain sensitive information and might include authentication tokens linked to your identity.
-Please remove any sensitive information before sharing traces with others.
+We recommend ensuring that sensitive information is removed before sharing traces with others.
 Microsoft support uses these traces for troubleshooting purposes only.

 You can capture this information any [supported browser](azure-portal-supported-browsers-devices.md#recommended-browsers): Microsoft Edge, Google Chrome, Safari (on Mac), or Firefox.
 Steps for each browser are shown below.

 ## Microsoft Edge

-The following steps show how to use the developer tools in Microsoft Edge.
+The following steps show how to use the developer tools in Microsoft Edge to capture a browser trace.
 For more information, see [Microsoft Edge DevTools](/microsoft-edge/devtools-guide-chromium/overview).

 1. Sign in to the [Azure portal](https://portal.azure.com).
 It's important to sign in _before_ you start the trace so that the trace doesn't contain sensitive information related to your account.